mukaiizawa/Paren/man/man3/address.md

     (address X)

 # DESCRIPTION
-The function `address` returns a address of `X`.
+The function `address` returns the address of the argument.

 # RETURN VALUE
-Returns a address.
+Returns a address of `X`.

 # NOTES